Find Affordable College Courses

 • Food Supervisor

-In 2016, there was an estimated number of 68,000 jobs in the United States for Dietitian or Nutritionist.
+In the United States, there were 68,000 jobs for Dietitian or Nutritionist in 2016.
 New jobs are being produced at a rate of 14.6% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Dietitian or Nutritionist by 2026.
 Due to new job openings and attrition, there will be an average of 5,400 job openings in this field each year.

 undefined